 - New Testament and Early Christianity: Michaelmas Term - Exegesis and Method in New Testament Study; Lent Term - Themes in the New Testament and Early Christianity

 - Old Testament: Michaelmas Term - Pentateuchal Criticism; Lent Term - The Biblical Wisdom Literature: definition, classification, social context and theology

 - Philosophy of Religion: Michaelmas Term - Philosophy of Religion 1 (includes Islamic philosophy component); Lent Term - (includes Jewish Philosophy component)

 - Religions in Antiquity: Michaelmas Term - The Study of Religion in Antiquity: Sources, Methodologies, Resources; Lent Term - Jews and Christians in Alexandria

 - Study of World Religions: Michaelmas Term - Issues in the methodology of 'comparative religion'; Lent Term - Anthropology of Islam in Contemporary Europe or Before the Qur'an: Texts, monuments, perceptions

-- World Christianities: Michaelmas Term - Training in sources and methods; Lent Term: Themes in the Study of World Christianities
+- World Christianities: Michaelmas Term - Christianity, Identity and Social Change; Lent Term: Themes and Topics in the Study of World Christianities

 New Modules for 2016/17